-To be eligible to compete in a World Boccia sanctioned senior competition an athlete must be 15 years or older before the 1st of January of the year in which the competition takes place.
-To be eligible to compete in a World Boccia sanctioned youth competition an athlete must be 13 years of age before the 1st of January of the year in which the competition takes place.
-The maximum age for youth competitions will depend on whether it is a World Boccia event or a Regional Youth Para Games (see 1.1.8 Youth Competition).
-For World Boccia events the maximum age will be 21 years of age before the 1st of January of the year in which the year in which the year in which the competition takes place.
+To be eligible to compete in a World Boccia sanctioned senior tournament an athlete must be 15 years or older before the 1st of January of the year in which the competition takes place.
+To be eligible to compete in a World Boccia sanctioned youth tournament an athlete must be 13 years of age before the 1st of January of the year in which the tournament takes place.
+The maximum age for youth tournaments will depend on whether it is a World Boccia event or a Regional Youth Para Games (see 1.2.8 Youth Competition).
+For World Boccia events the maximum age will be 21 years of age before the 1st of January of the year in which the year in which the tournament takes place.
 The maximum age for a Regional Youth Para Games will be agreed with the host organising committee.